SeeedDocument/Seeed-WiKi/docs/Wio_LTE_Cat.1.md

 !!!Tip
-    Use Grove modules to expand your application
+    Use Grove modules to expand your application.
 There are 6 Grove connects on board.
 If this is your first time to hear about Grove, please put had on [Grove System](http://wiki.seeed.cc/Grove_System/) for more details.
 In brief, Groves is hundreds of sensor that in standard style, which is consist of sensors, actuators, displays as well as communication.

 ## Hardware Overview